 In the 19th century, electricity went from being a curiosity to a necessity.
 People in 1800 didn’t know much about electricity, other than seeing sparks fly from point to point on a dry day or seeing bolts of lightning.
 There was nothing terribly useful about that.
 By 1900 homes had electricity, communication by telegraph and telephone was common and radio broadcasting was just about to take off.
 What happened in the meantime was due to engineers like Heinrich Hertz.

 Herr Hertz died at the age of 36 after several astoundingly productive years.
-His ailment was almost always fatal in those days, although simple steroid treatment is used today.
-He was awarded the Nobel Prize in his day, and in 1930, the term hertz, corresponding to cycles per second, was established to permanently honor him.
+His ailment, blood-vessel inflammation, was almost always fatal in those days.
+Simple steroid treatment can heal it today.
+He received the Nobel Prize for his discovery.
+In 1930, the term hertz, corresponding to cycles per second, permanently honored him.

 Alternating current, the kind that comes from a wall outlet, alternates at 60 hertz in North America and 50 hertz in Europe.
 For that reason, televisions also refresh at 60Hz.
 Radio waves are a lot smaller than alternating current waves.
-AM radios use a carrier frequency of 540,000 – 1,610,000 Hz (or 540-1610 kHz) while satellite TV transmissions actually go up into the 40GHz band.
+AM radios use a carrier frequency of 540,000 – 1,610,000 Hz (or 540-1610 kHz).
+5G cellular can go up to about 29GHz.
+Satellite TV transmissions actually go up into the 40GHz band.
 All this means is that the basic wave, before it has any information encoded into it, repeats an astounding 40,000,000,000 times every second.

-A computer with a processor speed of 2.2GHz can process 2,200,000,000 instructions per second, which is astounding considering that people can usually process about one instruction every other minute.
+A computer with a processor speed of 2.2GHz can process 2,200,000,000 instructions per second.
+This is particularly astounding considering that people can usually process about one instruction every other minute.